Anti-Chinese sentiment: Sinophobia during the COVID-19 pandemic

 The COVID-19 pandemic, in which the virus was first detected in Wuhan, has caused prejudice and racism against people of Chinese ancestry; some people stated that Chinese people deserve to contract it.
 The prevalence of this sentiment led to multiple acts of severe violence against people of Chinese ancestry, and it also led to multiple acts of violence against those who were wrongly supposed to have been of Chinese ancestry.

 During the COVID-19 pandemic, the victims of the violence and the verbal abuse ranged from toddlers to the elderly, school children and their parents.
 They were not just mainland Chinese: they were also Taiwanese, Hong Kongers, members of the Chinese diaspora and other Asians who are either mistaken for or associated with them.

 Several citizens across the globe also demanded a ban on Chinese people from their countries.
 Racist abuse and assaults against Asian groups have also increased in both the UK and the US.
-Former U.S. President Donald Trump also repeatedly called the coronavirus the 'Chinese virus'; however, he denied the fact that the term had a racist connotation.
+Then U.S. President Donald Trump also repeatedly called the coronavirus the 'Chinese virus'; however, he denied the fact that the term had a racist connotation.